fransr/bountyplz/README.md

 bountyplz h1 yahoo -d test/report1.md
 ```

-*Please note that Asset and Severity and Weakness-questions are not currently possible to save in the draft on HackerOne*.
+*Please note that Asset and Severity are not currently possible to save in the draft on HackerOne*.

+### force `-f `

+Whenever a file has been reported, the markdown-file is being modified to add a reference to the report-URL inside the frontmatter called `report: URL`.
+This is to prevent the report from being submitted again.
+By using `-f` you can force the report to be submitted, even if it has a `report:`-entry in the frontmatter.
+Use with caution to prevent duplicate reports.

 ### batch